 Two languages are taught at Kilvington: French and Japanese.
-French is taught in the Junior School from Foundation (Prep) to Year 6, while in Year 7 students get to experience Japanese and French as core subjects.
+French is taught in the Junior School from Foundation (Prep) to Year 6.
+In Year 7, students experience Japanese and French as core subjects.
 In Year 8, students continue learning either French or Japanese, giving them the opportunity to study one language intensively as a core subject.
 In Years 9 and 10, languages then become electives.

-The whole school celebrated Bastille Day with face painting, crepes and other activities!
+Each year, the whole school celebrates Bastille Day with face painting, crepes and other activities!

 Mr Adam Wojcinski came to Kilvington to teach Year 7 students about the amazing art of the Japanese tea ceremony.
 He started by teaching the students to do a formal seating called seiza.
 After teaching us how to bow he continued on to show us what happens when you get invited to a tea ceremony and some interesting facts about samurai and some of the tea masters.